Hello and welcome to podcast of the Lotus Eaters episode 1269 on this the 8th of October.

 They don't discriminate.

-Well they probably don't want South African white farmers.
+They probably don't want South African white farmers.

-They haven't actually outlined too much, to be fair.
+They haven't actually outlined too much to be fair.

 It's just anything and everything.